Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 Start Planning Your Holiday eCommerce Marketing Strategy Today

-When it comes to your holiday marketing strategy, the earlier you start, the better.
+When it comes to your holiday marketing strategy, the earlier you begin, the better.
 Start testing and experimenting today to lock in your plan for the upcoming season and get a head start on your competitors.

 - SEO Holiday Tips